kamasak/blg560e_examples/README.md

 **One Sample Hypothesis Testing**

 - [Why p-value is not enough](papers/why_p_value_is_not_enough.pdf): A paper that describes why p-value is not enough for scientific research
+- [Hypothesis testing for population mean](one_sample_hypothesis_testing/mean_hypo_test.ipynb): Demo of simple and composite hypothesis testing for population mean